leojimenezg/file-value-counter/README.md

 # File Hour Counter ⏱️

-Program that scans text from a txt file and sums up all hours that appear after a specific keyword, following a given pattern.
+Program that scans text from a txt file and sums up all hours that appear after a specific key symbol, following a given pattern.